max-fuchs/bubbleapp/README.md

 ## Running the App

-1. Clone the repository: `git clone https://github.com/your-username/bubbleapp.git`
+1. Clone the repository: `git clone https://github.com/your-username/bubbleapp.git` or download bubbleapp.R
 2. Open R or RStudio.
 3. Run the following command to launch the app: